 Transition services refer to mental health services for youth ages 14 to 25 that promote movement from school to post-school activities, including postsecondary education, vocational training, employment, continuing and adult education, adult mental health and social services, other adult services, independent living, or community participation.
 They help prepare youth to live independently.

-Youth ACT is an intensive nonresidential rehabilitative mental health service for youth ages 16 to 20 with a serious mental illness or both a mental illness and substance abuse disorder.
+Youth ACT is an intensive nonresidential rehabilitative mental health service for youth ages 16 through 20 with a serious mental illness or both a mental illness and substance abuse disorder.
 A team of multidisciplinary staff provide a variety of services, including coordinating education/employment, health and housing services.
 See the list of current providers.